 The Fulbright U.S. Student Program has announced its semifinalists for the 2021–2022 academic year, and three Valpo language students and recent alumni have advanced to this competitive stage in the grant process.

-- Anna Corner ’20, finalist for an English teaching assistantship in France.
-Corner received her bachelor’s in French and international economics and cultural affairs.
+- Anna Corner ’20, finalist for an English teaching assistantship in France, received her bachelor’s in French and International Economics and Cultural Affairs.
 At Valpo, she was a member of Chi Omega, dance ensemble, French club, a Study Abroad ambassador, a CAPS fellow, and studied abroad in Nantes, France.

-- Jacob Scarbrough ’21, finalist for an English teaching assistantship in Germany.
-Scarbrough will receive his bachelor’s in German with a minor in English.
-At Valpo, he was a member of German club, Alliance, Kinder Lernen Deutsch, and was as a resident assistant.
+- Jacob Scarbrough ’21, finalist for an English teaching assistantship in Germany, earned his bachelor’s in German with a minor in English.
+At Valpo, Jacob was a member of German club, Alliance, Kinder Lernen Deutsch, and was also a resident assistant.

-Alyssa Abbott ’20 (pictured above), English Teaching Assistantship to Spain
+- Alyssa Abbott ’20 (pictured here), English Teaching Assistantship to Spain

 Elementary Education major, Spanish and TESOL minor

 - Quincy Bullmer-Crosswhite ’20, English Teaching Assistantship to Germany

 German, Global Service major, Humanities minor, Christ College Scholar